arumullayaswanth/Kubernetes/13-argocd/README.md

-# 🎉 ArgoCD: End-to-End Guide for Kids (Super Simple)
+# 🎉 ArgoCD: End-to-End Project.

 This guide shows you how to install ArgoCD on Kubernetes, make it do its magic, push apps with Git, and roll back if something breaks—all in easy steps.